oxinabox/oxinabox.github.io/_posts/2016-09-14-an-algebraic-structure-for-path-schema-take2.md

 We define $$\varphi\in R$$, as having the property that:
 $$\forall x \in A^\ast\;$$ then $$e(x\cdot \varphi) = e(p(x))$$.

+#### POSIX compliance
+Note that this is probably not [POSIX compliant](http://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap04.html#tag_04_12),  as POSIX requires that Symlink directories are substituted in to the path, before `..` (our $$\varphi$$) is resolved.
+Our $$p$$ function does not have that requirement.
+As far as I know there is no way to be POSIX complient on the behavour of `..` without actually reading the filesystem; to know what is or is not a symlink.

+The behavour here is the default behavour in [Bash. ksh, zsh and ash](http://unix.stackexchange.com/questions/11044), for all file path used (not just `cd` as in the link).

+With that said not supporting funtions involving $$varphi$$ may be a good idea for an implementation.
+Or defining $$\varphi$$ differently.
+This gets particular hairy for Multipaths; which have path components that are more complex than simply directories.

 ### Normalising, to remove $$\varphi$$
 Using this, and we can now define a normalising function that removes the $$\varphi$$ where possible.